+- 1. Immediately comply with all requirements; - 2.
+Comply in accordance with a compliance time schedule set forth in the order; - 3.
+Take appropriate remedial or preventive action in the event of a continuing or threatened violation; - 4.
+Disconnect unless adequate treatment facilities, devices or other related appurtenances are installed and properly operated within a specified time period. - E. Emergency Suspensions.
 The County Manager may suspend the wastewater treatment service and/or wastewater permit when such suspension is necessary in order to stop an actual or threatened discharge which presents or may present an imminent or substantial endangerment to the health or welfare of persons or the environment, interferes with the POTW or causes the POTW to violate any condition of its NPDES or Non-discharge permit.
 Any user notified of a suspension of the wastewater treatment service and/or the wastewater permit shall immediately stop or eliminate the contribution.
 A hearing will be held within 15 days of the notice of suspension to determine whether the suspension may be lifted or the user's waste discharge permit terminated.
 In the event of a failure to comply voluntarily with the suspension order, the County Manager shall take such steps as deemed necessary including immediate severance of the sewer connection, to prevent or minimize damage to the POTW system or endangerment to any individuals.
 The County Manager shall reinstate the wastewater permit and the wastewater treatment service upon proof of the elimination of the noncompliant discharge.
-The industrial user shall submit a detailed written statement describing the causes of the harmful contribution and the measures taken to prevent any future occurrence to the County Manager prior to the date of the above-described hearing.

-(f) Termination of Permit or Permission to Discharge

-The County Manager may revoke a wastewater discharge permit or permission to discharge for good cause, including, but not limited to, the following reasons:

-- (1) Failure to accurately report the wastewater constituents and characteristics of his discharge; - (2) Failure to report significant changes in operations, or wastewater constituents and characteristics; - (3) Refusal of reasonable access to the user's premises for the purpose of inspection or monitoring; or, - (4) Violation of conditions of the permit or permission to discharge, conditions of this ordinance, or any applicable State and Federal regulations.
+The industrial user shall submit a detailed written statement describing the causes of the harmful contribution and the measures taken to prevent any future occurrence to the County Manager prior to the date of the above-described hearing. - F. Termination of Permit or Permission to Discharge.
+The County Manager may revoke a wastewater discharge permit or permission to discharge for good cause, including, but not limited to, the following reasons: - 1.
+Failure to accurately report the wastewater constituents and characteristics of his discharge; - 2.
+Failure to report significant changes in operations, or wastewater constituents and characteristics: - 3.
+Refusal of reasonable access to the user's premises for the purpose of inspection or monitoring; or, - 4.
+Violation of conditions of the permit or permission to discharge, conditions of this ordinance, or any applicable State and Federal regulations.

-Noncompliant industrial users will be notified of the proposed termination of their wastewater permit and will be offered an opportunity to show cause under section 8.1 of this ordinance why the proposed action should not be taken.
+Noncompliant industrial users will be notified of the proposed termination of their wastewater permit and will be offered an opportunity to show cause under Article 8, Section 1 of this ordinance why the proposed action should not be taken.

-8.2 Civil Penalties
+Section 2.
+Civil Penalties

-(a) Any user who is found to have failed to comply with any provision of this ordinance, or the orders, rules, regulations and permits issued hereunder, may be assessed a civil penalty up to twenty-five thousand dollars (\$25,000) per day per violation.
+A. Any user who is found to have failed to comply with any provision of this ordinance, or the orders, rules, regulations and permits issued hereunder, may be assessed a civil penalty up to twenty-five thousand dollars (\$25,000) per day per violation.